-L(dB) are any additional losses in dB

-M(dB) is the Test Margin = 0,25 (= -6 dB), without this margin the receiver would give a detectable test signal.

-The MDIS is 6 dB below the noise floor.

 D.2.
 Receiver selectivity measurement setup

 Figure D.1: Measurement method for receiver selectivity measurement

-In order to determine if the receiver selectivity follows the required mask, a disturbance test signal level at the maximum disturbance level shall be applied at the receiver RF Front End For each measurement point, the power of the residual interference at receiver output will be measured.
+In order to determine if the receiver selectivity follows the required mask, a disturbance test signal level at the maximum disturbance level shall be applied using a CW signal generator, either at the receiver RF Front End input or in conjunction with its connecting waveguide or at the waveguide couplers.
+For each measurement point, the power of the residual interference at receiver output will be measured.
 The measurement device shall be connected at the matched filter output, either to the A/D input in case of an analog filter or to the digital output in case of a digital filter and the output power shall be measured.

+The interfering signal shall be applied at the waveguide coupler, either at the WG10 for frequencies between 2 200 MHz and 2 600 MHz or at WG12 for frequencies between 2 600 MHz and 3 600 MHz.

+Note; For selectivity measurements around the image frequency, in the event that the image frequency is greater than 3,95 GHz, WG12 can be replaced by WG14.

 Annex E (informative):

 Maximum Measurement Uncertainty